 What we’ll track

-We track non-sensitive data about how a store is set up.
+We track non-sensitive data about how a store is set up and managed.
 We do not track or store personal data from you or your clients.

 We track and store the admin email.
 This allows us to get in touch regarding potential vulnerabilities and information on fixes.
 We do not use this email address for marketing – a separate opt-in is required to receive promotional messages.

 Examples of what we track: